Q. How can I find out if John is coming to a place near me this year?

 Q: Does John pray for the sick at all meetings or only sometimes?

-John will always pray for as many sick as possible at Healing Meetings, if time will allow it.
+John will always pray for as many sick people as possible in Healing Meetings, if time will allow it.
 For example, some churches have two morning meetings with only a short time gap in between.
 When this happens, John is sometimes unable to spend much time praying for people directly after the first service, because the church needs to set up for the second service.
+Most of our Healing Meetings run for 4+ hours as many people come along for prayer.

-At Healing Seminars, where the focus is on teaching for 4+ hours, there is not time to pray for everyone, but John will demonstrate how to pray for the sick and pray for some people.
+In Healing Seminars, where the focus is on teaching for 4-5 hours, there is not time to pray for everyone, but John will demonstrate how to pray for the sick and pray for some people.

 Q: Should I try to attend lots of meetings, or will one meeting be enough if I am in need of healing?